deadlysyn/terraform-lamp-aws/README.md

 ❯ terraform destroy
 ```

 The RDS instance can take 10-15 minutes to provision, and cert validation may take up to 30 minutes (though usually completes much faster)...
-When all is complete done, you should be able to access `https://web_domain`.
+When all is done, you should be able to access `https://web_domain` and `https://www.web_domain` and see a valid Amazon-issued TLS certificate.

 ```bash
 ❯ http https://technopoly.io